greenhamsam/fresh-jekyll/_posts/2018-05-12-money-questions.md

 ### Kids and family
 - Do you want our (future or current) children to go to a private school?
 Do you want to be able to pay for tertiary education?
 - If we had children, how would we split the costs of childcare?
-- If our parents became sick or couldn't look after each other any more, how much would we support them?
+- If either of our parents became sick or couldn't look after themselves any more, how much would we support them?
 - Would you help your siblings or extended family financially if they needed it?
 To what limit?

 ### Closing